 - 1 cup grated cheddar cheese (or a mixture of cheeses e.g. gruyère, Swiss cheese, provolone…)

 - 2 large eggs

 - 10 ounces spinach

 - 2 tbsp panko breadcrumbs (optional but recommended!)

 - 1 tbsp grated parmesan cheese (optional)

 - Pre-heat the oven to 220C/430F.

-- Wilt the spinach in an oven-proof skillet/frying pan (about 3 minutes), then tip into the pan with the pasta.
+- Wilt the spinach in a roughly 10 inch/26 cm cast iron skillet/frying pan (if you have one – see notes) for a few minutes, then tip into the pan with the pasta.10 ounces spinach

 - Add the evaporated milk ‘sauce’ and combine well, then pour into the cast iron pan.
 Smooth down, then sprinkle evenly with the breadcrumbs and parmesan.2 tbsp panko breadcrumbs, 1 tbsp grated parmesan cheese

 - Bake for about 15 minutes or until nicely golden and bubbling.
 Serve immediately.